Why do we use similarity to gauge statistical probability?

 We draw on prototypes to make decisions

 Grouping similar things together—that is, categorizing them—is an essential part of how we make sense of the world.
-This might seem like a no-brainer, but categories are more fundamental to our ability to function than many people realize.
-Think of all the things you are likely to encounter in a single day.
-Whenever we interact with people, objects, or animals, we draw on the knowledge we’ve learned about their category so that we can know what to do.
+This might seem like a no-brainer, but categories are more fundamental than many realize.
+Think of all the things you encounter in a single day.
+Whenever we interact with people, animals, or objects, we draw on the knowledge we’ve learned about that category to know what to do.

-On the flip side, the way we have learned to categorize things can also affect how we perceive them.3 For example, in Russian, lighter and darker shades of blue have different names (“goluboy” and “siniy,” respectively), whereas, in English, both are referred to as “blue.”
-Research has shown that this difference in categorization affects how people see the color blue: Russian speakers are faster at discriminating between light and dark blues, compared to English speakers.4
+On the flip side, the way we originally learned to categorize things can also affect how we perceive them.3 For example, in Russian, lighter and darker shades of blue have different names (“goluboy” and “siniy,” respectively), whereas in English, we refer to both as “blue.”
+Research reveals that this difference in categorization affects how people actually perceive the color blue: Russian speakers are faster at discriminating between light and dark blues compared to English speakers.4

 We overestimate the importance of similarity

 The problem with the representativeness heuristic is that it doesn’t actually have anything to do with probability—and yet, we put more value on it than we do on relevant information.
 One such type of information is base rates: statistics revealing how common something is in the general population.
 For instance, in the United States there are many more farmers than there are librarians.
 This means that statistically speaking, it is incorrect that Steve is “more likely” to be a librarian, no matter what his personality is like or how he presents himself.2

 Sample size is another useful type of information that we often neglect.
 When estimating a large population based on a sample, we want our sample to be as large as possible to give us a more complete picture.
 But when we focus too much on representativeness, sample size can end up being crowded out.